 Prep for the Public Hearing

 This is key: Pack the audience!
-Its critical to have a large, supportive group present at the hearing.
+It’s critical to have a large, supportive group present at the hearing.
 Ask the following groups of people to attend, and ask them to write letters/emails.
-Ask those who are willing to speak at the public hearing.
+Ask those who will be willing to speak at the public hearing.
 Reach out to these groups:

 - Merchants from Rye and from “bag towns”

 Public Hearing Presentation